 There are many books and articles written by and about my famous grandfather.
-I wrote some of them.
-So I use “John J Heartfield” when I write.
+I often write about him.
+As an author, I identify myself as “John J Heartfield” to avoid confusion.

-Writing novels lets me interact with fascinating people and take part in dangerous situations, all from behind the desk in the John J Heartfield studio and the comfort of my imagination.
+Writing novels and short stories let me interact with fascinating people and take part in dangerous situations, all from behind the desk in the John J Heartfield studio and the comfort of my imagination.

 My Devils Make Me Write

 When I was a child, my mother would say (with emphasis), “It’s a beautiful day.
-Put that book down and go outside.”
-She wasn’t aware I was already outside because all kinds of books transported me.
-However, there was no doubt mystery/adventure novels were my favorites.
-I’d find a great writer and tread everything they wrote.
-Absorbing their books gave me the undeniable desire to write my mystery, action, and adventure novels.
+Put down that book and go outside.”
+She wasn’t aware I was already somewhere else because books transported me, and mystery and adventure novels were my favorites.
+I’d find a great writer and read everything they wrote.
+Absorbing those books gave me the undeniable desire to write my mystery, action, and adventure novels.

 John J Heartfield Novel Controlling Time

 My detailed storylines are well-researched.
-I spend days looking for precisely the weapon a protagonist would choose and how to deal with it in hand-to-hand combat.
-My visions of future inventions come from my background as a computer science professor.
-One reviewer described Controlling Time as a cross between a Philip K. Dick novel and a Jason Bourne Adventure.
-I’m not going to argue with that.
+I spend days looking for the weapon a protagonist would choose and how to deal with hand-to-hand combat.
+Visions of future inventions come from my background as a computer science professor.
+One reviewer described Controlling Time as a cross between a Philip K. Dick novel and a Jason Bourne Adventure, and I’m not going to argue with that.
 Judge for yourself.

 Art As A Weapon (A Graphic Novel)